Who can do moderate-risk work?

 - The course is one-day long.
 It covers safety procedures, cleanup, and what is required to meet the Lead Law and Regulations.

 - Carpentry skills are not covered in the course.
 If you are considering doing moderate-risk deleading work, you should have carpentry skills.

 - The course is offered across the state by private groups and organizations approved by CLPPP.
 The cost varies depending on the training provider.

 - If you are authorized to perform moderate-risk deleading, you are authorized to perform low-risk deleading, including encapsulation.

 - Training for moderate-risk deleading consists of an 8-hour course.
-Private providers generally charge between $100 - $200 for the training.
+Private providers generally charge approximately $250 for the training.

 - Course schedules vary depending on demand.
 Some providers offer courses at least twice a month, including nights and weekends.